 Joan Spruce is one the founding members of the Falkland Islands National Trust, and she was the driving force behind the restoration and re-fencing of the majority of the Camp cemeteries outside Stanley in the 1990s – work carried out for the National Trust.
 Although Joan has retired as a Trustee, she still enjoys working with the organisation, and is a volunteer at the Museum.

 Joan Spruce has contributed to a number of publications and journals.
 She is the author of the booklet Corrals and Gauchos published by Falklands Conservation in 1992.
 In collaboration with Sally Blake, Joan Spruce has published a Dictionary of Falklands Vocabulary.
 Joan Spruce was a contributor to The Falkland Islands Cookbook and she is the author of seven biographies in the Dictionary of Falklands Biography.
-In collaboration with Natalie Smith, she is currently (2018) preparing to publish a book called The Falklands Rural Heritage, which is concerned with the people, places and the built environment of the Falklands.
+In collaboration with Natalie Smith, she published in 2018 a book called Falklands Rural Heritage, which is concerned with the people, places and the built environment of the Falklands.